DavinderJolly/bright-bluefins/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running of this shell, follow these simple steps.

 ### Installation on Windows

 1. Clone the repo

    ```sh
    git clone https://github.com/DavinderJolly/bright-bluefins.git
    ```

 1. Install pipenv (skip to next step if already have it installed)

    ```sh